-Dario is an an affiliated researcher at its Centre for International Environmental Studies of the Graduate Institute of Geneva and an independent sustainability consultant.
+Dario is an an affiliated researcher at the Centre for International Environmental Studies of the Graduate Institute of Geneva and an independent sustainability consultant.
 A graduate of the Graduate Institute of Geneva (PhD in International Law), the University of Siena (JD, cum laude) and the London School of Economics (MSc in Environment and Development), his main areas of expertise are international environmental law, climate change, trade law, and sustainable development.

 Upon his graduation at the University of Siena in 2015, he was named a cultore della materia in Public International Law and EU Law and has since published extensively on international law and sustainable development.
 Since 2012, he has collaborated with the UN Sustainable Development Solutions Network, gaining significant knowledge of international policy issues and and experience of the negotiations on both the 2030 Agenda and the Paris Agreement.
 From 2016 to 2018, he was also a Research Officer for the Global Health Centre of the Graduate Institute of Geneva.